-Rescue Workers Hope To Find Survivor Of Beirut Blast, 1 Month Later
+Rescue Workers Hope To Find Survivor Of Beirut Blast 1 Month Later

 Lebanon's president, Gen. Michel Aoun, is among those watching the rescue attempt.
 Aoun has urged the country's Civil Defense agency to keep up the search, his office said Friday.

-Searchers also have deployed a drone to inspect the building, according to the state-run National News Agency.
-A second drone was donated after the first one broke, journalist Luna Safwan reports.
+Searchers also have deployed a drone to inspect the building, according to the National News Agency.
+A second drone was donated after the first one broke, journalist Luna Safwan reported.

-The rescue workers are heroes for trying to find a survivor, Fathallah says.
-She adds, "The government needed to play its role and its part. ...
+The rescue workers are heroes for trying to find a survivor, Fathallah said.
+She added, "The government needed to play its role and its part. ...
 Our saying now is 'We are the government.' "